OPERATION OF THE ASTROLABE

 between the horizon and the limb of the mater.

-The unequal hours divide the day period, sunrise thru noon thru
+The unequal hours divide the day, sunrise thru noon to sunset,

-sunset, into twelve equal parts, regardless of the season.
-They are
+into twelve equal parts, regardless of the season.
+They are also

 Find the unequal hours of the day - method II